-5.1.6.3.
+5.1.5.3.
 Long-Term Incentive Plan

 LTIP awards are granted each year based on a percentage of an NEO's base salary.
 In addition, additional RSUs may be issued at the discretion of the CG&C Committee.
-To date, no discretionary RSUs have been granted.
+To date, no discretionary RSUs have been granted to any NEOs.